 We market all of our produce directly to consumers through the Ithaca Farmers' Market, local stores and restaurants.
-We have Ithaca's longest running Community Supported Agriculture program (since 1992), but we are taking a break from the CSA for 2017 to focus on soil building and farm improvements.
+We have run Ithaca's longest running Community Supported Agriculture program (since 1992), but we are taking a break from the CSA as we transition to retiring from farming.
 We have never been interested in putting our produce in a box and shipping it to unknown people in far-away places—we value the relationships we cultivate with those who eat the food we grow, and feel good about knowing the people for whom we grow food.

 How We Farm